“We know what, but we don't know how…”

 Agreeing how a drama will end before you begin

-Dorothy argued that children should know and agree how a drama will end, before it begins:
+Dorothy Heathcote argued that young people should know and agree how a drama will end, before it begins:

 Now you may not agree with this, you must do what you want, but I always show people the end of something.
 I never work on, “We don't know what's going to happen.”
 What I work on is: we know what, but we don't know how.
 That to me is far more important.
 If we know what, we stop rushing towards it, and we stay slower at working out how it shall be.